 Market expectations will undoubtedly change once cannabis is legal and companies will need to adapt their communications strategies accordingly.
 Right now, we’re seeing many LPs communicating with agricultural-type metrics, such as growing capacity.
 Once we’re dealing with a fully-legal market in Canada, investors will be looking at more concrete metrics, such as kilograms sold, and will be evaluating companies based on their product differentiation, go-to-market strategies and their success at capturing market share.

 For more insights into communicating with investors within the newly emerging cannabis space, reach out to our Financial Communications and Investor Relations experts.

-——— Written by Craig MacPhail, Group Director, and Courtney Van Alstyne, former Consultant, NATIONAL Public Relations
+——— Courtney Van Alstyne is a former Consultant at NATIONAL Public Relations